stackitcloud/terraform-provider-stackit/docs/resources/key_pair.md

 # stackit_key_pair (Resource)

 Key pair resource schema.
-Must have a `region` specified in the provider configuration.
+Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on resource level.
 Allows uploading an SSH public key to be used for server authentication.